 The name Battes is tied to the ancient Anglo-Saxon culture of England.
 It comes from the given name Bartholomew, of which it is a diminutive form.

 The surname Battes was first found in Yorkshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.
 One of the first notables of the family was Henry Bate or Hendrik Baten (of Mechelen or of Malines) (1246- c.1310) a Flemish philosopher, theologian, astronomer, astrologer, poet, and musician.

-Important Dates for the Battes family
+Early History of the Battes family

 This web page shows only a small excerpt of our Battes research.
 Another 119 words (8 lines of text) covering the years 1200, 1877, 1429, 1415, 1625, 1699, 1608, 1668, 1626, 1580, 1620, 1599, 1700, 1682 and are included under the topic Early Battes History in all our PDF Extended History products and printed products wherever possible.